 2011 to 2014, he served as a director and chairman of the audit committee of Digital Generation, Inc., a former publicly held provider of digital technology services to media outlets.
 From 2003 until 2009, Mr. Moore served as a director and chairman of the audit committee of Perot Systems.
 Mr. Moore is a certified public accountant.
 Since prior to 2019, he has served as a director and on the audit committee of NL, serving as chairman of its audit committee and as a member of its management development and compensation committee since 2019.
 From 2016 until 2019, he served as a director and as the chairman of the audit committee of CompX.
-He is a member of our management development and compensation committee.
+He is a member of our management development and compensation committee and the chairman of our audit committee.